csierr/finetuning-beto-for-spanish-text-classification/README.md

 # 🖥️ Frontend

-A very simple frontend is included, built using basic HTML and JavaScript.
-While frontend development is not my primary focus (I'm much more comfortable on the backend!), this basic UI allows users to input a sentence and view the predicted school subject instantly.
+A simple frontend is included, built using basic HTML and JavaScript, allowing users to input a sentence and view the predicted school subject instantly.

 # 📦 Requirements